 “Roll Me Away” brings feelings of restlessness and indecisiveness to the mix.
 Rather than focusing solely on the state, Seger looks at how the wilderness helps soothe sorrows away.

-Inspired by the Detroit 1967 Riots, much of the track comes from stories told to Bowie by Iggy Pop.
+English singer-songwriter David Bowie brings attention to one of the darker times in modern U.S. history in “Panic in Detroit.”
+Inspired by the Detroit 1967 Riots, much of the track comes from stories told to Bowie by his friend Iggy Pop.

 For five days, the Detroit riots caused an enormous amount of destruction and damage.
 With thousands of destroyed buildings, over 7,000 arrests, and 43 deaths, Bowie seeks to capture this tragedy in his song.